 - Keep play sessions with the toy short.
 As you build up interest in a new toy, put it away before your dog starts to lose interest in it, or gets distracted by something else.
 Keeping it "new" keeps it exciting whenever you bring it out to play.

 As you build up a toy's value, you can even begin using toys as rewards when training your dog.
-Being able to use toys as play as rewards means that you can fade out food treats in your dog's training even faster.
+Being able to use toys as play a reward means that you can fade out food treats in your dog's training even faster.
 Read more about toy rewards in "How to Use Toys as Rewards in Dog Training."

 How to Get Your Dog Interested in Playing Fetch